bocconi-ai-student-research/.github/profile/README.md

 Currently working on **Dynamical Learning in Deep Asymmetric Recurrent Neural Networks,** a new learning protocol that does not require backpropagation nor evaluation of high-dimensional gradients, and has been proposed by members of our Department with [this paper](https://arxiv.org/abs/2509.05041).

-Address inquiries regarding this student-professors initative to gabrielebettineschi [at] studbocconi [dot] it.
+Address inquiries regarding this initative to gabrielebettineschi [at] studbocconi [dot] it.